 Where to shop for these late-season shrubs

 To find a source for these late season shrubs in your region, head to the Bloomin’ Easy website’s “Find a Retailer” page.
-Enter your zip code to see a list of garden centres in your area.
+Enter your zip code to see a list of garden centers in your area.
 They also have a list of online stores to make plant shopping quick and easy.
-These varieties are available at nurseries and garden centres across most of North America.
+These varieties are available at nurseries and garden centers across most of North America.

 For more ideas of awesome late season plants to add to your landscape, be sure to check out these articles:

 - Asters: perennials with a late season punch of color